voucherifyio/voucherify-ruby-sdk/docs/LoyaltiesApi.md

 end

 api_instance = VoucherifySdk::LoyaltiesApi.new
 campaign_id = 'campaign_id_example' # String | The campaign ID or name of the loyalty campaign.
-You can either pass the campaign ID, which was assigned by Voucherify, or the name of the campaign as the path parameter value, e.g., Loyalty%20Campaign. member_id = 'member_id_example' # String | Loyalty card code. opts = {
+You can either pass the campaign ID, which was assigned by Voucherify, or the `name` of the campaign as the path parameter value, e.g., `Loyalty%20Campaign`. member_id = 'member_id_example' # String | Loyalty card code. opts = {
-  limit: 56, # Integer | A limit on the number of objects to be returned.
-Limit can range between 1 and 100 items.
+  limit: 56, # Integer | Limits the number of objects to be returned.
+The limit can range between 1 and 100 items.
+If no limit is set, it returns 10 items.
   page: 56 # Integer | Which page of results to return.
+The lowest value is `1`.
 }

 begin